 How can I explore Kingston’s historical sites?

 Start with a trolley tour to orient yourself, then dive into Fort Henry, a Martello tower, and Bellevue House.
-Book Kingston Penitentiary Tours in advance during peak season.
-If you like maritime history, the Great Lakes Museum and SS Keewatin are a great pair.
+Book Kingston Penitentiary tours in advance during peak season.
+If you like maritime history, the Great Lakes Museum and SS Keewatin are an impressive pair.

 What are the main educational institutions?